-Telstra continues to break the internet speed barrier on 4G mobile devices.
-IPhone 5’s 4G wireless broadband is faster than ever thanks to Telstra’s lightning fast network.
+Telstra continues to break the internet speed barrier on 4G mobile devices. iPhone 5’s 4G wireless broadband is faster than ever thanks to Telstra’s lightning-fast network.
 With more than twice the coverage of its nearest Australian rival, Telstra is growing in popularity among 4G mobile devices that are being introduced to today’s market.
 Now available in more than 100 metro markets in Australia, Telstra encompasses more than 40% of the country’s population.

 This makes Telstra the logical choice as your carrier if your internet usage includes the downloading of sizable spreadsheets, and email attachments.
-Although Telstra is not yet ubiquitous, its ambitious expansion plans makes them a carrier to deal with making 100% coverage a reality in the near future in its home continent.
-Currently, major smart phone and android players such as the Samsung Galaxy SIII and Apple’s iPhone 5 are offering their new mobile devices with Telstra as the carrier.
+Although Telstra is not yet ubiquitous, its ambitious expansion plans make them a carrier to deal with making 100% coverage a reality in the near future in its home continent.
+Currently, major smartphone and Android players such as the Samsung Galaxy SIII and Apple’s iPhone 5 are offering their new mobile devices with Telstra as the carrier.
 One problem that Telstra needs to overcome is the inconsistency in services depending on location.
 But, for Telstra, that’s just one more hurdle to overcome.
 Already, Telstra is overhauling internal processes to keep its competitive edge.
-Telstra is making speed to market a priority as it experiences a discernible cultural change making the Telco more flexible in order to maintain its competitive edge.
+Telstra is making speed to market a priority as it experiences a discernible cultural change making Telco more flexible in order to maintain its competitive edge.
 But as other carriers will attest, cultural change can be the greatest business challenge of all.